Aedan Duckworth: Early life

 Aedan Joseph Duckworth was born on 10 February 2001.
 He attended Parklands High School, Chorley.

 Career

-2016-present: Career beginnings and Hollyoaks
+2016–present: Career beginnings and Hollyoaks

 In 2016, Duckworth began his career as a television actor, with a portrayal on The Five, in which he appeared for eight episodes.
 A year later, he then joined the cast of Hollyoaks in autumn 2017, as character Oliver Morgan.
 For his portrayal of Oliver, Duckworth was nominated for Best Soap Newcomer at the 2018 Digital Spy Reader Awards; he came in fourth place with 9.4% of the total votes.
 The following year, Duckworth received his first National Television Awards nomination in the Newcomer category for his portrayal of Oliver.
 In 2020, however, it was announced that Duckworth would be leaving the soap, with the character of Oliver being recast to Gabriel Clark.

 Duckworth is set to appear in the feature film Jackie the Stripper, alongside Katie Price and Patsy Kensit.

+In November 2025, it was announced that a web series of ten ten-minute episodes, titled Armour, was in production; Duckworth stars as Mason Wharton in the series.